the-intern/cs101/_sources/part-i/search-engines.md

 ```

+# Building a Search Engine

 We all know the basic purpose and use of an internet search engine.
 But can we build our own, even if rudimentary?

 We can.
-It won't compete with Google's or DuckDuckGo.
+It won't compete with Google's, DuckDuckGo, or Brave.
 But we can, with some Python, build out an engine that uses the first implementation of the Google search engine circa 1998.

 We'll roughly follow the recipe laid out by Larry Page and Sergey Brin in their 1998 paper [The PageRank Citation Ranking: Bringing Order to the Web](http://ilpubs.stanford.edu:8090/422/1/1999-66.pdf)